 9. Mediterranean Lamb Bowls

 Lamb is such a staple of the Mediterranean diet, and in my extremely biased opinion, it’s basically the best meat out there.
-This lamb bowl is a great way to make use of ground lamb, which you can find at most butcher shops, but you could also absolutely make lamb chops and carve them up for this salad (or substitute with ground chicken or turkey, if you’d prefer).
+This lamb bowl is a great way to make use of ground lamb, which you can find at most butcher shops, but you could also absolutely make lamb chops and carve them up for this salad (or substitute them with ground chicken or turkey, if you’d prefer).
 This bowl is so well-spiced, and it’s a great way to use up any leftover roast vegetables you have on hand, too.
 I like to make the base with wild rice, and throw in some wilted baby spinach, too.

 10. Watercress Salad with Avocado, Orange, & Chia Seeds

 April is the beginning of watercress season, and unlike kale, this is one of those greens that just doesn’t get enough love.
 It’s got such a fun texture and big, peppery flavor, and I love salads like this one that are based in watercress but offset it with something creamy (in this case, avocado) and sweet (the orange segments).
 It’s a great side dish, or you could top it with some canned chickpeas or a seared tuna filet for a lunch or light dinner.

 11. Spring Asparagus Risotto